Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNode.md

 ```

 ### -Name
-Specify the name of the cluster
+Specify the name of the cluster.

 ```yaml
 Type: String